Leaside Home Sales Statistics for January 2026 by Jethro Seymour Top Midtown Toronto Real Estate Broker

 Days on market reveal the new market reality:

-This increase in market time highlights that pricing, presentation, and realistic expectations from day one are crucial.
-Well-priced homes can still move quickly, but overpriced properties can linger for months.
+This dramatic increase in market time highlights that pricing, presentation, and realistic expectations from day one are crucial.
+The rolling 12-month average DOM of 17 days (up 30.8% year-over-year) confirms the broader trend: well-priced homes can still move quickly, but overpriced properties can linger for months.

 What's Driving This Shift?